Student Code of Conduct

 Administration will:

-What happens if I use my electronic devices when I'm not supposed to?
+What happens if I use a personal telecommunication devices when I'm not supposed to?

 Generally speaking, your teacher will remind you of their expectations around electronic use in the classroom.
 If those expectations are not met, the teacher has the option to send your device to the main office.